Saturday night shiver in Mallorca, massive dump of snow

 The met. office has forecast a drop in snow levels to 600 metres in the Serra de Tramuntana where up to 10 centimetres of snow could accumulate in less than 24 hours.

-An orange warning for snow has been activated from 6 am on Saturday morning until 10 am on Sunday.
+An amber warning for snow has been activated from 6 am on Saturday morning until 10 am on Sunday.

 Lower down, rain and isolated thunderstorms are expected, which could be accompanied by hail.